nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 Happy hacking!
 ```

-Your App folder should look like this :
+Your App folder should look like this:

 ![](/img/docs/tutorials/react-01.webp)

 ## Basic Configuration of your App

-Before starting to add some code, there's a few things to configure to be sure that your App will be compatible with NanosWorld:
+Before starting to add some code, there's a few things to configure to be sure that your App will be compatible with nanos world:

 - ### Changing the homepage path of your app

 Once compiled your App may not work properly if you don't set the homepage path properly.
 To avoid any path related issue, edit your `package.json` file and add the following line: